 One of the strengths of a combined disposition survey and achievement assessment is the way in which the data can be analyzed.
 Survey questions that gauge confidence in a topic can now be compared with the results of achievement in that topic to better describe how student confidence varies with student strengths and weaknesses.
 This gauge is reflected in the scatterplot shown in Figure 4 below.
-These results yield a clearer sense of just how many students self-report a strong understanding of the topic and yet do not appear to be capable of demonstrating it.
-A clear trend in confidence correlating with performance is visible with increases in "Agree" and "Strongly Agree" coinciding with higher combined scores.
+These results, unlike in the past, do not yield a very clear sense of just how many students self-report a strong understanding of the topic and yet do not appear to be capable of demonstrating it.
+The scores appear to reflect high achievement despite self-reporting by students that they don't understand the material.